Capstone-Projects-2024-Spring/project-thrilltyper/README.md

 1. Dynamic Text Generation does not allow the user to advance if they type two spaces in a row after finishing their last blurb
 2. Multiplayer does not synchronize gameplay so that the match ends when one player has finished the race
+3. The background of the cosmetic function may not always maintain a fixed size depending on the length of the monitor.

 ## Collaborators